Tom Bourdillon

 Thomas Duncan Bourdillon (/bɔrˈdɪlən/ bor-DIL-ən; 16 March 1924 – 29 July 1956) was an English mountaineer and member of the 1953 British Mount Everest Expedition which made the first ascent of Mount Everest.
-He died in the Valais, Switzerland, on 29 July 1956 aged 32.
+He died in Valais, Switzerland, on 29 July 1956 aged 32.

 Background and education

 Born in Kensington, London, Bourdillon was the elder son of Robert Benedict Bourdillon (1889–1971), a scientist who in 1909 had been a founding member of the Oxford University Mountaineering Club and of his wife, Harriet Ada Barnes.
 He was a grandson of the poet Francis William Bourdillon, nephew of Francis Bernard Bourdillon, and cousin of John Francis Bourdillon.

 Bourdillon was educated at Gresham's School, Holt, and Balliol College, Oxford, where he read Physics and was president of the Oxford University Mountaineering Club.

 Career

 Bourdillon made a career as a physicist in rocket research.

 Mountaineer

 Active as a climber while still a schoolboy, Bourdillon developed his climbing during his years at the University of Oxford.
 By his mid-twenties he was an inspiring figure in the renaissance of British climbing in the Alps, and he then moved on to the challenge of the Greater Ranges and Mount Everest.

 Bourdillon had been with Eric Shipton on the 1951 reconnaissance of Everest and on Cho Oyu in 1952.
 He was in charge of the oxygen equipment on the 1952 and 1953 expeditions, and recommended closed-circuit equipment.